betterscientificsoftware/bssw.io/Articles/ShortArticles/DiscontinuingSoftwareProjects.md

    It could be due to budget constraints, changing business priorities, or technical challenges.
    Knowing these reasons will help anyone following in your footsteps in making informed decisions for future projects.

-   Hold a post-mortem meeting with the team to discuss the reasons behind the project's discontinuation and reflect on the overall experience.
+   Hold a postmortem meeting with the team to discuss the reasons behind the project's discontinuation and reflect on the overall experience.
-   Capture various of the key details of this discussion in some form to be included with other documentation.
+   Capture various key details of this discussion in some form to be included with other documentation.

 1. Communications

    The discontinuation decision needs to be communicated as soon as possible to stakeholders.
-   Whenever possible be open and honest about the reasons and express gratitude to for contributor's efforts.
+   Whenever possible, be open and honest about the reasons and express gratitude to for contributor's efforts.
    The sooner existing users can be notified that the software is loosing support, the more time they will have to consider what to do.
    One of the first things to decide is whether future project *communications* will go on some form of life-support or be discontinued entirely.
    Having life-support communications is obviously preferred but it comes at some non-zero cost and so may not be practical in